chut/enviro_bonnet/README.md

 -----END PUBLIC KEY-----
 ```

-4. Just copy the key, starting with `-----BEGIN PUBLIC KEY-----` and ending with `-----END PUBLIC KEY-----`
+4. Only copy the key, starting with `-----BEGIN PUBLIC KEY-----` and ending with `-----END PUBLIC KEY-----`
 5. Keep it in clipboard or copy it somewhere, you will need it in the next step.

 #### Create your device in IoT Core
-1. Go to [IoT Core](https://pantheon.corp.google.com/iot) and select the respective project and registry you selected earlier.
+1. Go to [IoT Core](https://pantheon.corp.google.com/iot) and select the respective project and registry you specified earlier.
+2. Hit "Add Device"
-2. Hit add device, under Device ID, use the same value you put as `DeviceID` in `my_config.ini` or make something up and put that value in `my_config.ini` as described in "Configure for IoT Core"
+3. For "Device ID", use the same value you put as `DeviceID` in `my_config.ini` or make something up and put that value in `my_config.ini` as described in "Configure for IoT Core"
-3. Select `ES256` as the "Public key format".
+4. Select `ES256` as the "Public key format".
 (Note: Do NOT select `ES256_X509`)
-4. Now copy and paste the public key from the previous step into the "Public key value" box.
+5. Now copy and paste the public key from the previous step into the "Public key value" box.
 Including the lines at the beginning and end.

 ## Try it out
 You should now be able to run the example code from the Github repo you cloned earlier!